Experience the Amazing Rio Carnival

 Four Nights of Competition

-Each samba school has 80 minutes to parade down the strip at the Sambadrome.
+Each samba school has 70 minutes to parade down the strip at the Sambadrome.
 The Rio Carnival kicks off with the opening ceremony on Friday where King Momo is crowned by Rio’s mayor.
-In the evening a children’s parade sets the tone for the next four days of revelry combined with an intense show of dance, theater, arts and music.
-On Saturday, members of the Access Group strut their stuff in the hopes of joining the major league players.
-Sunday and Monday are reserved for the 12 best samba schools vying for the championship spot where six of the finest march on each day.
+In the evening the first day of the samba school parades sets the tone for the next four days of revelry combined with an intense show of dance, theater, arts and music.

 Glorious Themes and Samba Schools